-In this article, we are covering a flexible approach that makes it possible to move your NodeJS projects and/or services to the Cloud with minimal efforts.
+In this article, we are covering a flexible approach that makes it possible to move your NodeJS projects and/or services to the Cloud with minimal effort.
 Started from a single code monolithic App therefore broken into independent and scalable modules/services deployable in the Cloud.

 The Simplicity of NodeJS

-Nowadays, it’s amongst the top backend platform used for small, medium and large infrastructures for software development and so a proper Cloud Migration strategy should be kept in mind regardless of what we are building.
+Nowadays, it’s amongst the top backend platform used for small, medium, and large infrastructures for software development and so a proper Cloud Migration strategy should be kept in mind regardless of what we are building.

 Cloud Migration Strategies

 Approaches put in place to safely move to the Cloud should be part of a well-defined and thoughtful plan that fits the needs of the project or company, this might differ from one team/company to another depending on the problems they are solving (in their own priority list) and the third party involved.
 It’s possible at the same time to adopt multiple strategies or to keep using one while having the gate opened to jump to another with the least possible effort.
 Let’s focus on Rehosting aka lift-and-shift and Replatforming aka lift-tinker-and-shift, more of these are described in this article by Stephen Orban that first appeared in AWS Cloud Enterprise Strategy Blog.

 Initially, it started with the easiest lift-and-shift strategy where we simply moved the monolith App to an EC2 with its API being served via an Nginx server.
 Next, the team started some reorganization, mastering Clouds Concepts, started breaking the App to have independent modules that do very specific tasks/features by making the main App even more stateless.
 By doing so, we ended up with a NodeJS microservice template that seems convenient for cloud migrations still with the idea in mind to perform on-premise deployments whenever we want to revert from the cloud migration.

 Sample NodeJS Architecture